flipp-oss/deimos/README.md

   end
 ```

-The following events are also produced:
+The following events are produced (in addition to the ones already
+produced by Phobos and RubyKafka):

 * `produce_error` - sent when an error occurs when producing a message.
   * producer - the class that produced the message